PChol22/dev-to-articles/blog-posts/learn-serverless/contracts/article.md

 ---
 published: true
-title: 'Learn serverless on AWS step-by-step: Strong Types!'
+title: 'Getting started with AWS serverless: Strong Lambda Types!'
 cover_image: https://raw.githubusercontent.com/pchol22/kumo-articles/master/blog-posts/learn-serverless/contracts/assets/cover.png
 description: 'Learn how to share types between your lambda functions and your frontend, and how to use contracts to speed up your development!'
 tags: serverless, AWS, javascript, tutorial